 - UK site YouGov researches audiences to determine the characteristics of people with particular interests or fandoms.
 By using their profiler you could discover that Good Omens fans are more likely to be 40-59 year old males who work in IT, are left leading when it comes to politics, and also are fans of John Barrowman, Stephen Fry, James May, Nathan Fillion and Patrick Moore.

 - The publishing industry is among those wanting to target fans, and a recent conference on the children's book trade included a panel on fanfiction.
 Meanwhile Wikia is declaring itself "the ultimate source for powerful and relevant pop culture, entertainment and game expertise" and is producing a video series on fandom in 2014 along with Disney's Maker Studios.
 The idea is to create amateur/professional partnerships.
 "The partnership has already resulted in some quirky combinations, including one pairing of a devotee of the AMC period drama Mad Men with the creator of the Drinks Made Easy YouTube channel.
 'We hope to continue to define projects that allow for creators and super fans to come together and be in the spotlight.'"

-What tech and legal developments about fandom have caught your attention?
+What marketing efforts utilizing fans have you spotted?
 Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.